12/22/2024 6:53:58

 declaration

-Cheshire Antiques Consultant has clarified that the Old Master 18th Century Italian Oil Painting Portrait Pope Clement XIII (LA394361) is genuinely of the period declared with the date/period of manufacture being 18th century
+Cheshire Antiques Consultant LTD has clarified that the Old Master 18th Century Italian Oil Painting Portrait Pope Clement XIII (LA394361) is genuinely of the period declared with the date/period of manufacture being 18th century

 condition